even4void/aliquote/content/post/hmisc-and-rms.md

 splines) or ordered catgeorical predictors, see online `help(rms.trans)`.
 The definitive guide to regression modeling using `rms` is

-> Harrell, F.E., Jr (2001). *Regression Modeling Strategies, With Applications
+> Harrell, F.E., Jr (2001).
+Regression Modeling Strategies, With Applications
-> to Linear Models, Logistic Regression, and Survival Analysis*.
+> to Linear Models, Logistic Regression, and Survival Analysis.
 Springer.

 The companion website is [BIOS 330: Regression Modeling Strategies][12].